DZakh/rescript-schema/IDEAS.md

 - Ability to spread any schema in S.object
 - Replace s.nestedField with S.nested
 - Rename Js integer to int32.
 Remove integerMax/integerMin
+- Use Js friendly names for schema names

 ## v10